How Many Dart Frogs Can Live Together?

 What animals can live with dart frogs?

-Some animals that can live with dart frogs include small lizards, such as geckos and anoles, tree frogs, Bolitoglossa salamanders, and spiders.
+Some animals that can live with dart frogs include:

-However, I do believe it is best to keep dart frogs with only other dart frogs to avoid any potential conflicts or health issues.
+However, it is best to keep dart frogs with only other dart frogs to avoid any potential conflicts or health issues.

 How many dart frogs can be kept in a 40 gallon tank?